wxsd-sales/video-call-queue/README.md

 ## Prerequisites

-This PoC leverages a Webex Group Call Management feature powered by Webex Cloud Calling behind the scene to provide a FIFO orderly queue system to manage requests and establish a SIP connections between the responder and requester.
+This PoC leverages a Webex Group Call Management feature powered by Webex Cloud Calling behind the scene to provide queue system to manage requests and establish a SIP connections between the responder and requester.
 Here is the list of services that are required before launching the application.
 For more information please click [here](https://cisco.sharepoint.com/:b:/s/WXSD-WebexSolutionsDevelopment/EQJu96KU411LpGw16KdT4ewBwZsAOl7NEH_Tnprt6UX4tA)

 ## SIP URI Dialing

 ### Requester Flow

-User dials into call queue in kiosk mode with SIP protocol handler feature enabled on the device, to connect to the responder in FIFO orderly manner.
+User dials into call queue in kiosk mode with SIP protocol handler feature enabled on the device, to connect to the responder.

 ### Responder Flow